 - Guide 1: How to Remove Windows.security notification.help from Windows.

-- Guide 2: Get rid of Windows.security notification.help from Mac OS X.
+- Guide 2: Get rid of Windows.security notification.help on Mac OS X.

-- Guide 3: Remove Windows.security notification.help from Google Chrome.
+- Guide 3: Remove Windows.security notification.help in Google Chrome.

 - Guide 4: Erase Windows.security notification.help from Mozilla Firefox.

 - Guide 5: Uninstall Windows.security notification.help from Microsoft Edge.

 - Guide 6: Remove Windows.security notification.help from Safari.